 Constant Visa runs to bordering Panama, and Nicaragua gets old fast.
 There is a better solution to all this hassle and uncertainty, and it involves applying for resident status.
 There are plenty of strategies and approaches to residency.

-If you would like to apply for legal permanent residency in Costa Rica and have all of your immigration questions answered, please contact us at +506-8373-2085 or complete our free assessment questionnaire.
+If you would like to apply for legal residency in Costa Rica and have all of your immigration questions answered, please contact us HERE or complete our free assessment questionnaire.